-So this week, after months of intense preparation, I travelled to the beautiful and inspirational HQ and took the first stage of qualifications with the Institute, aiming for a Licentiate in Boudoir Portraiture…
+So this week, after months of intense preparation, I travelled to the beautiful and inspirational HQ.
+I took the first stage of qualifications with the Institute, aiming for a Licentiate in Boudoir Portraiture…

 Supported by Martin Baynes CEO and Sharron and Joel, the whole experience was seamless and a joy to be part of.

 Nothing can prepare you for how nerve-racking this is.
-Professionally done though and excellent social distancing considerations made us all feel really safe.
+It was all professionally done though, and excellent social distancing considerations made us all feel really safe.